What Is a Package?

 After a package has been executed, its outputs can be backed out, backed in, or shipped to remote locations.

-CA Endevorassigns packages a status at each phase of the lifecycle and provides exit points before and after all package functions.
+Endevorassigns packages a status at each phase of the lifecycle and provides exit points before and after all package functions.

 The following table shows the change in package status that occurs when each package function is performed.
 The table also lists the next appropriate action after the specified package action is performed.